Aryo15/Proxima/docs/installation.rst

 - ``SECRET_KEY = "secret key"``
 - ``WTF_CSRF_SECRET_KEY = "secret key"``

-By default it will try to save the configuration file with the name flaskbb.cfg in FlaskBB’s root folder.
+By default it will try to save the configuration file with the name flaskbb.cfg in Ekaayam’s root folder.

-Finally to get going – fire up FlaskBB!
+Finally to get going – fire up Ekaayam!
 ::

     flaskbb --config flaskbb.cfg run